 |It's always nice to have a bit of special blog bling:|

-here's a little something from the Garden Media Guild, which also happened in 2012 :)
+Here's a little something from the Garden Media Guild; also awarded in 2012, 2013 & 2014

 Some further introductory information you might like to read:

 - Meet and Greet - a very quick introduction I wrote for BlogCamp

 - See more about my garden and allotment on their dedicated page

 - How and why I came into blogging; plus a quick blog tour around the key features if you're unfamiliar with blogs; and my Glossary page for all the abbreviations (e.g. NAH) I use

 - The story behind the name of Veg Plotting and VP

 - All about my profile picture at the top of the page, which is also my avatar across the web